BDC Hamburger Icon

 • How large is the community for each competitor?

 Most membership sites charge a monthly or annual fee to be part of the community.
-However, your price point is the biggest driver of how much perceived value you will need to present to your members.
+However, your price is the biggest driver of how much perceived value you will need to present to your members.
 Expectations are completely different for $7 a month versus $500 a month.
 Also, the more you charge, the more susceptible you are to cancellations.

-It’s also important to understand the value of an established audience or membership versus a nascent one; someone is more apt to invest in a membership that has a long-standing, active and thriving community with years’ worth of content than in one that is just getting its feet wet.
+It’s also important to understand the value of an established audience or membership versus a nascent one.
+Someone is more apt to invest in a membership that has a long-standing, active and thriving community with years’ worth of content than in one that is just getting its feet wet.

-While you don’t have to make your membership pricing the lowest in the market, which can sometimes backfire, it’s important to understand price sensitivity.
+While you don’t have to make your membership pricing the lowest in the market (which can sometimes backfire), it’s important to understand price sensitivity.
 Even giving your membership away for a short period and then surveying your audience on how much they would pay per month is a good starting point.

 Also think about how you can introduce expansion revenue into your membership site.
 Essentially, how can you increase the amount each member pays you over time?
 Each member has financial limitations, depending on their income and needs.
 Some may have the means to pay you more for additional value (e.g., one-on-one consulting, private group coaching and in-person masterminds), so as your membership starts to mature, find ways to upsell to increase the lifetime value of your customers.
+[Read related article: Quick Tips for Upselling and Cross-Selling]

 Did You Know?Did you know

-Some membership or subscription sites — such as Going, which finds flight deals — offer both free and paid membership options.
+Some membership or subscription websites — such as Going, which finds flight deals — offer both free and paid membership options.
 This way, users can test out the membership before they commit to a fee.

 3. Find product-market fit.